 The School recommends that students carefully consider their hours of employment while registered in the MSW program.
 This is to ensure students are available to fully engage with various mandatory and optional learning opportunities and social activities offered by the program.
 Some on-campus employment opportunities are available to students.
-Students can find information about these opportunities on the Student Services website.
-Employment opportunities that are relevant to the social work profession are often posted on the Job Board of the MSW Homepage on Canvas.
+Students can find information about these opportunities on the <a href="Student Student Stu